Pence Lab

 We are focused on the development and translation of new tools for non-invasive characterization of physiology and disease.
 By working with multidisciplinary teams spanning engineering and medicine, our aim is to bring new technological solutions to the bedside, to address major challenges in medical care, and to improve patient outcomes and quality of life.

-Raman scattering is an optical interaction that can be used for non-destructive physicochemical characterization of samples without the use of exogenous contrast or sample preparation.
+Raman scattering is an optical interaction that can be used for non-destructive physicochemical characterization of samples without the need for exogenous contrast or extensive sample preparation.
 We apply spontaneous and coherent Raman microscopy approaches to visualize and quantify spatial and compositional properties of biomedical samples.

 Pence Headshot